blidblid/berglund/projects/material/README.md

 # Material

 This is an implementation of `@berglund/mixins` that uses `@angular/material`.
-It has a smaller and simpler API.
+It has a smaller and simpler API but is more restrained.